Shima-m83/self-supervised-collider-foundation-model/README.md

 Modern collider experiments produce extremely large and complex datasets.
 Traditional machine-learning approaches often train a model for a specific downstream task, such as:

-* event classification
+- event classification
-* particle identification
+- particle identification
-* anomaly detection
+- anomaly detection
-* signal/background discrimination
+- signal/background discrimination

-Such approaches can require large amounts of labelled training data and may produce representations optimized only for the task for which the model was trained.
+Such approaches can require labelled training data and may produce representations optimized primarily for the specific task for which the model was trained.

 Self-supervised learning provides an alternative.